-WEN Colorado is a proud partner of the Colorado Solar Energy Industries Association’s (COSEIA) annual solar conference and we encourage you to attend!
-Join solar business leaders and policy experts in Colorado on March 12th-14th for The Solar Connection, where panel topics will focus on the integration of solar with storage, electric vehicles, advanced grid technologies and more!
+WEN Colorado is a proud partner of the Colorado Solar Energy Industries Association’s (COSEIA) annual solar conference!
+Solar business leaders and policy experts in Colorado gathered on March 12th-14th for The Solar Connection, where panel topics focused on the integration of solar with storage, electric vehicles, advanced grid technologies and more!

 WEN Colorado is proud to support the Annual COGA Mardi Gras Ball, benefiting the local Colorado non-profit, Tennyson Center for Children.
 Tennyson Center for Children is dedicated to helping children who have experienced severe abuse, neglect, and/or trauma so they can bravely, and safely, change their life’s story.

 Focused on positive community impacts, WEN Colorado partnered with COGA’s Community Investment and Outreach Committee to select the recipients of the Community Impact Award.
 These awards acknowledge the goodwill of the oil and gas industry and celebrate those who have best represented the core values of the industry and given the most across our state.